applesakota/ToDoApp/README.md

 <br />
 ### About the app

-Free browse movies app for finding trending or upcoming movies.
+Free reminder app for set and track all your reminders.
-Also you can search for movies by their genre.
-Possibility to find current rating of movies, and to see more details about movie you find.
+You can add, delete, check if you completed reminder, and track all your reminders.
 <br/>
 <br/>
 <p align="center">